Patriarch Job of Moscow

-Job (Иов; died 19 June 1607) was Metropolitan of Moscow and all Rus', the primate of the Russian Orthodox Church, from 1587 to 1589, and the first Patriarch of Moscow and all Rus' from 1589 to 1605.
+Job (И́ов; died 19 June 1607) was Metropolitan of Moscow and all Rus', the primate of the Russian Orthodox Church, from 1587 to 1589, and the first Patriarch of Moscow and all Rus' from 1589 to 1605.

 He was the seventeenth metropolitan in Moscow to be appointed without the approval of the Ecumenical Patriarch of Constantinople as had been the norm.
 In 1589, Jeremias II, the patriarch of Constantinople, regularized Job's canonical status and raised him to the status of patriarch.
 400 years later, the Russian Orthodox Church canonized him in 1989.

 Early life

 His birth name was Ioann (Иоанн).
 As a teenager, Ioann knew most of the biblical texts by heart and strove to become a monk.
 His father, however, insisted that he marry.
 Once, Ioann asked his father's permission to see his confessor in the Uspensky Monastery in their native town of Staritsa near Tver.
 Upon his arrival in 1551, Ioann immediately took monastic vows and assumed the religious name of Job.